tombye/trexit/_posts/2017-07-16-the-river-meuse.markdown

 ---
 layout: post
 title: "The River Meuse"
-date: 2017-07-16 18:45 +0100
+date: 2017-07-16 10:00 +0100
 categories: jekyll update
 ---

-Since we last posted we've been camping 20 yards from a Bastille Day disco, hiking 23 kilometres in 1 day (our longest yet with packs on) and walking alongside the River Meuse.
+Since our last post, we've been camping 20 yards from a Bastille Day disco, hiking 23 kilometres in 1 day (our longest yet with packs on) and walking alongside the River Meuse.

 The Meuse flows north, leaving France just after the town of Givet, and goes all the way to the North Sea through Belgium and the Netherlands.

-We've been walking against the tide in France, from Fumay to Monthermé and then along the River Semois which we'll follow into the Belgian Ardennes and, ultimately, Bouillon.
+We've been walking against the tide from Fumay to Monthermé in France.
+We've just started walking along the River Semois which we'll follow into the Belgian Ardennes and, ultimately, Bouillon.

 ## Walking the Meuse